 Smart factories powered by AI optimize operations through predictive maintenance, robotics, and supply chain automation.
 AI also plays a central role in quality control and energy efficiency.

 AI personalizes shopping experiences through recommendation engines, virtual assistants, and dynamic pricing.
-AI-driven inventory management helps retailers reduce waste and improve customer satisfaction.
+AI-driven inventory management enables retailers to reduce waste and enhance customer satisfaction.

 Autonomous vehicles, AI-driven logistics, and intelligent traffic systems are revolutionizing how goods and people move.
 AI is crucial to the development of urban mobility and last-mile delivery solutions.